 Before leaving, I purchased a beige 1969 VW® Squareback with automatic.
 I left it with Marty, just in case she decided to get her International Driver’s license.
 She didn’t.

 The Wonder Of You by Elvis was playing on AFNE radio as I motored from Bad Kreuznach in the old black Beetle.
 Why wasn’t I in that sterile and safe studio in Wiesbaden introducing the King Of Rock ‘n’ Roll, or talking about Elvis’ recent meeting with President Nixon at the White House?
 Because I wanted something more exciting, something a little more hands-on in our effort to discourage East Germany from crossing the border into West Germany.
 I could be doing a second tour in Vietnam, I suppose, if I needed serious excitement, but I had already done that.

 What had I gotten myself into?
 It was becoming clearer after my final briefing in Frankfurt when I was issued a “Do not Deter, Detain or Disarm Document”* signed by the Supreme Allied Commander Europe (SACEUR) and authorized by NATO.

 There, at the I.G.
 Farben building, I was picked up by a Federal Republic of Germany (FRG) driver in a black 1970 Mercedes® 220.
 He recommended that I sit in the front passenger seat — not chauffeured — making me less of a target.
 Whoa, okay.
 In jest, I asked Karl if lying flat in the back seat would be even safer.

-As we speed down the autobahn, I joked with him about a possible detour to Scotland to see the Rolling Stones concert commencing in Glasgow.
+As we speed down the autobahn, I joked with him about a possible detour to Scotland, where the Rolling Stones were about to perform in Glasgow.
 He didn’t appreciate the juxtaposition and maintained his heading south on the A5, in the Merc at steady 130kph, on the way to meet my charge.

 Renown I.G.
 Farben building near Frankfurt, Supreme Allied Commander Europe Headquarters.
 Gen. Eisenhower occupied this building as Commander, April 1951 to May 1952.
 I was here on temporary duty several times in 1970-72 when Gen, Andrew Goodpaster was Commander.
 (DOD)